RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: RobustSpring Dataset and Benchmark

-\para{Corruption Consistencies} To increase the realism of these 20 corruptions for dense matching models, we extend their definition to time, stereo, and depth: \emph{Time consistent} corruptions are smooth over time on \textit{one} camera, \eg frost on a camera lens, which differs per stereo camera. \emph{Stereo consistent} corruptions equally influence both stereo cameras, \eg brightness changes affect the cameras to the same extent. \emph{Depth consistent} corruptions are integrated into the 3D scene, \eg snowflakes falling along a trajectory in the 3D space, rendered into the camera view. \cref{tab:SSIM} summarizes the consistencies we added to 16 of our 20 corruptions.
-Note that depth-aware motion blur is not stereo-consistent because it depends on the specific camera view.
+\para{Corruption Consistencies} To increase the realism of these 20 corruptions for dense matching models, we extend their definition to time, stereo, and depth: \emph{Time-consistent} corruptions evolve smoothly over subsequent frames for a single camera, mirroring persistent lens or sensor effect, \emph{e.g.\ }frost follows a temporally coherent pattern on one camera but differs between left and right. \emph{Stereo-consistent} corruptions equally influence both stereo cameras, such as shared brightness or contrast adjustments.
+Unlike simply using the same hyperparameters, stereo consistency does not imply identical pixel-wise noise realizations, only that both views undergo the same transformation strength. \emph{Depth-consistent} corruptions are rendered directly in the 3D scene, ensuring that their projection into each stereo view respects geometry.
+This applies to weather effects, such as snow, rain, and fog, where particles follow 3D trajectories and generate view-dependent projections.
+Other corruptions, such as blur or noise, do not benefit from 3D rendering; therefore, they use independent realizations per frame, despite sharing global severity parameters. \cref{tab:SSIM} summarizes the consistencies we added to 16 of our 20 corruptions.
+Note that motion blur is not stereo-consistent because it depends on the specific camera view.